vanleefxp/peano_typ/src/number/rational.typ

 /// Representation and arithmetics for #link("https://en.wikipedia.org/wiki/Rational_number")[rational numbers] $QQ$ in the form of fractions

+// This is a program-generated file.
+Do not edit it directly.
 #import "../_impl/number/rational.typ": (
   is-rational as is_,
   inf,